eclipse-bluechi/bluechi/doc/man/hirte-agent.conf.5.md

 #### **NodeName** (string)

 The unique name of this agent.
-The option doesn't have a default value, it's mandatory to set this option for each `hirte-agent`.
+The option defaults to the system's hostname.

 #### **ManagerAddress** (string)